 Legal Advice for States, International Organisations, NGOs and Victims’ Groups

-With our expertise in international law, Chambers’ members also undertake international consultancy work, providing specialist advice to clients.
-Chambers have routinely advised foreign governments, international organisations, victims’ groups and NGOs on international legal obligations, institutional legal reform, international criminal prosecutions and human rights, and drafted legal briefs on their behalf.
+Chambers’ members undertake international consultancy work, providing specialist advice to clients and drafting legal briefs on their behalf.
+Chambers routinely advise foreign governments, international organisations, victims’ groups and NGOs on matters such as, international legal obligations, institutional legal reform, international criminal prosecutions and human rights. .Examples include:

-- Advising victim groups seeking to initiate prosecutions in foreign courts applying the principle of universal jurisdiction in relation to Tibet and China (Max Hill QC, Michelle Nelson).
+- Advising victim groups seeking to initiate prosecutions in foreign courts applying the principle of universal jurisdiction in relation to Tibet and China.

-- Advising the Foreign & Commonwealth Office on the diplomatic immunity of foreign visitors to the UK (Max Hill QC).
+- Advising the Foreign & Commonwealth Office on the diplomatic immunity of foreign visitors to the UK.

-- Settling grounds of appeal in the Nigerian Court of Appeal for Chief Enaharo against conviction for conspiracy to levy war (Anthony Arlidge QC).
+- Settling grounds of appeal in the Nigerian Court of Appeal for Chief Enaharo against conviction for conspiracy to levy war.

-- Advising the South Sudanese government on rule of law, governance and human rights (Ian Leist QC).
+- Advising the South Sudanese government on rule of law, governance and human rights.

-- Training prosecutors in Oman; and Nigeria on behalf of UNODC, on the successful prosecution of terrorist cases (Max Hill QC, Edmund Vickers and Nina Tavakoli).
+- Training prosecutors in Oman; and Nigeria on behalf of UNODC, on the successful prosecution of terrorist cases.

-- Training and mentoring Afghan public defenders in Kabul and Khandar for an NGO in conjunction with the UN, DFID, USAID (Noel Casey).
+- Training and mentoring Afghan public defenders in Kabul and Khandahar for an NGO in conjunction with the UN, DFID, USAID.

-- Training Israeli lawyers in criminal and family procedures in the UK (Janine Sheff).
+- Training Israeli lawyers in criminal and family procedures in the UK.

 - Training Japanese judges on jury trials (Gerard Pounder).

-- Training foreign advocates and investigators appearing in international criminal courts (David Etherington QC, Max Hill QC, Adam Pacifico).
+- Training foreign advocates and investigators appearing in international criminal courts.

-- Members have also delivered lectures at international universities, appeared on television and carried out academic research and publications on all aspects of international law (Ian Leist QC, David Young, Klentiana Mahmutaj, Nina Tavakoli.)
+- Members have also delivered lectures at international universities, appeared on television and carried out academic research and publications on all aspects of international law.

 For More Information or To Instruct Us